nickiapalucci/artist-connections/readme.md

 ## Tech Stack (Dependencies)

 ### 1. Backend Dependencies
-Our tech stack will include the following:
+The tech stack includes the following:
- * **git** as our repository and version control
  * **SQLAlchemy ORM** to be our ORM library of choice
  * **PostgreSQL** as our database of choice
  * **Python3** and **Flask** as our server language and server framework